gyware-archive/wscc/README.md

 ```

 ## VBScript to JavaScript Converter (vbjs)
-A program to convert VBScript to JavaScript.
+A program to convert VBScript into JavaScript.

 ### Features:
 * Converts VB syntax to JavaScript syntax